deansher/aider/design_docs/restructure_prompts/plan_restructure_prompts.md

 ### Precision About Edit Blocks
 - Need to be more precise in prompts about how edit blocks are handled
 - Edit blocks are automatically applied and committed by the Brade application
-- Assistant should understand this is automated, not manual
+- I (Brade) should understand this is automated, not manual
 - Important for accurate mental model of the system

+### Clarity About Roles and Relationships
+- Clarify that I am Brade, an AI collaborating through the Brade application
+- Make clear that you are Dean, my human partner
+- Acknowledge the recursive nature of improving my own implementation
+- Maintain professional but friendly collaboration style

 ### Additional Improvements
 - (Add more improvements as we discover them)